Lusito/webextension-polyfill-ts/internal.md

 Some of the bad things I've noticed while revisiting the code:

 * Some of the steps in `fixes.ts` apply multiple different fixes rather than just one.
-* Some fixes are applied outside of the `fixes.ts` or `fixes.json`
+* Some fixes are applied outside of the `fixes.ts` or `fixes/<namespace>.json`
-* The format of the fixes.json is not very intuitive.
+* The format of the `fixes/<namespace>.json` is not very intuitive.
 I keep mixing up the operator types.
 * The validation logic should be moved outside of the `src/helpers/types.ts` file.
 * Each fix needs to handle walking the children manually by itself.
 * If an assertion fails, the error message doesn't give you information about what element is currently being looked at.

 This can obviously be done better.
 Some ideas:
-* Using a visitor pattern similar to eslint, babel, etc. to make the logic more clear.
 * Using a pipeline approach, where each fix creates a new file-dump, so that it's possible to inspect the changes that each fix does.
-* Extracting the logic that handles the `fixes.json` into a separate, well documented library, refactoring it in the process to make it more flexible and intuitive to use.
+* Extracting the logic that handles the `fixes/<namespace>.json` into a separate, well documented library, refactoring it in the process to make it more flexible and intuitive to use.
-* splitting fixes.json into multiple files (per-namespace or per-file).
 * Actually get these patches applied in the mozilla schema files, i.e. submit patches to mozilla.
-  * This will not make the fixes.json obsolete, since wrong schema definitions pop up regularly.
+  * This will not make the `fixes/<namespace>.json` obsolete, since wrong schema definitions pop up regularly.

 That way, it would be easier to see, what happened in between steps and where something wrong was done.
 However, this is not an easy task due to references between namespaces.